Decorators and Reflector

 ], Service2);

-Further analysis of the compiled code shows that the Reflect class is used to store metadata with static typing.
-This class is assumed to be imported from the reflect-metadata library.
-The API of this library is then used by Ditsmod to read the above metadata.
-This process is handled by the so-called reflector.
+Further analysis of the compiled code shows that the Reflect class is used to store metadata related to static typing.
+At the initial stage of learning Ditsmod, you don’t need to dive deeply into how Reflect works, because Ditsmod provides higher-level tools that simplify working with storing and using class metadata.
+At this point, it’s enough to know that Reflect is imported from the reflect-metadata library, and the API of this library is then used by Ditsmod to read the metadata described above.
+This is handled by the so-called reflector.

 import { injectable, getDependencies } from '@ditsmod/core';